ettebaDwop/dareyProject5/ClientServerArchy with MYSQL.md

  `CREATE DATABASE project5_v2;`

-Now we will go to mysql client server and try to access the "project5 and project5_v2"  databases created on mysql server.
+Now we will go to mysql client server terminal and try to access the "project5 and project5_v2"  databases created on mysql server.

 `Show databases;`